Advanced Practice

 PAs who work in an operating room or surgical work setting make nearly 17% more than those in a school or academic setting.
 And although emergency department and medical office didn’t make it to the top of the list, PAs in both those areas saw a notable earning increase from the previous year.

-Chart - 2021 PA earnings by work setting
+Bar chart showing PA earnings by work setting

 PA earnings by age and experience